• Skip to primary navigation

 Instructions

-Step One: Season chicken with kosher salt and fresh pepper.
+STEP ONE: Season chicken with kosher salt and fresh pepper.
 Place in the bottom of a crockpot or slow cooker.
-Pour the entire bottle of parmesan garlic sauce over the chicken.
+Pour the entire bottle of parmesan garlic sauce over the top of the chicken.

 Season chicken with salt and pepper.